 In previous years the nominal CPUE for the NZ domestic fishery has been provided, based on aggregated catch and effort data provided in the interim update of the CCSBT database.
-New Zealand has now updated their national report to include a standardised CPUE.
+New Zealand updated their national report to include a standardised CPUE in 2020.
 For consistency, Fig 4 uses the values provided by New Zealand.
-The methodology used in generating these data is provided in CCSBT-ESC/2008/SBT Fisheries - New Zealand.
+The methodology used in generating these data are provided in CCSBT-ESC/2108/SBT Fisheries - New Zealand.

 Overall, catch rates in the NZ domestic fishery increased from 2007, with a sharp increase seen in 2016 (Fig 4).
-However, CPUE has decreased since 2016, with a steep decline in 2019.
+CPUE then decreased from 2016 to 2019, but increased in 2020.

 Figure 4.
-Standardised CPUE for the NZ domestic longline fishery, core geometric index and 3year running average.
+Standardised CPUE for the NZ domestic longline fishery, core geometric index and 3-year running average.
 Figure provided by New Zealand.